-Socket for power connection.
-The included hi-performance switch mode power supply makes the Fireface operate in the range of 100V to 240V AC.
-It is short-circuit-proof, has an integrated line filter, is fully regulated against voltage fluctuations, and suppresses mains interference.
+IEC receptacle for mains power connection.
+The specially developed, internal hi-performance switch mode power supply makes the Fireface operate in the range of 100V to 240V AC.
+It is short-circuit-proof, has an integrated line-filter, is fully regulated against voltage fluctuations, and suppresses mains interference.